-Furthermore, the group of care givers will also receive a boost.
+Furthermore, nursing should also receive a boost.
 Interdisciplinary work, an essential element in palliative care, can only be successful if each profession is able to contribute its specific skills in an equal way.
 The planned textbook will close this gap.
 It can be used as a reference throughout the country while at the same time revealing what a palliative care specialist needs to know.
 The textbook will also contribute to the necessary changes for a better qualification.

 Project name: „Capacity building in palliative nursing”

 The application submitted by the Johannes hospice for the year 2019 has been given a positive assessment by the Foreign Office.
 The two main goals were formulated as follows:

 The project described the progress of increasing cooperation between the two hospices.
 Both are in a city with a similar population, both in a city with good standards of educational culture.
 Within the project, the cooperation formed a structure on the level of professional qualification.
 It is an excellent basis for future developments in 2020.
 Caring for the patient is central to hospice care and carers need professional support – for the people they look after and for themselves and their professional prospects.

 Dr. Iryna Slugotska, director of the Regional Clinical Palliative Care Center in Ivano-Frankivsk, Ukraine